teamspambytesxwebtitan/DWWP_2.0/README.md

 - **Servo Control**: Open and close the gate using buttons that update the Firestore `servoState` field.
 - **Real-Time Water Data**: Fetch and display real-time `flowRate` and `totalUsage` from Firestore, with automatic updates upon changes.
 - **Firebase Firestore Integration**: Seamless interaction with Firebase for fetching and updating data.
+- **Payment Integration**:  Users can make payments for the services offered by the Domestic Water Wastage Prevention System through Razorpay, supporting multiple payment methods and providing instant confirmation of transactions

 ---